Re-engaging Repeat Churners with Events and Accounts

 Solutions

-Now that we had a clearer picture of who these users are and why they return to Twitter, I started sketching out some design solutions.
-Since I was still in the early stages of solution exploration, I sketched a few solutions for each problem.
-These solutions include: more suggestions throughout the search experience, updates inferred by search terms and profile visits, and better privacy controls.
+Now that we had a clearer picture of who these users are and why they return to Twitter, I started sketching out some solutions for each problem.

 Problem: After a failed Twitter search, users try a different query or quit altogether.